Equipment Breakdown Coverage

-Whether the A/C goes on the fritz or production equipment fails, even a small slowdown is bad for business.
-The good news is that you can prevent these issues from impacting your bottom line with an equipment breakdown coverage policy.
+Whether your cooling system is on the fritz or your production equipment fails, even a small slowdown is bad for business.
+The good news is that you can prevent these issues from impacting your bottom line with equipment breakdown coverage.

 But what is equipment breakdown coverage and how does it work?
 Find out below.

-Equipment breakdown insurance provides businesses with several protections from equipment damage and failure, including:
+Equipment breakdown insurance protects businesses from several consequences of equipment damage and failure, including:

-Loss of perishable goods — For example, should the refrigerator in your restaurant shut off because of a motor failure, that could result in all of the food products going bad.
+Loss of perishable goods — Should the refrigerator in your food catering business shut off because of a motor failure, that could result in all of the food purchased for your next big event spoiling.

-Loss of expected business income – For instance, should a vital piece of machinery fail, it could prevent you from being able to do your job, which would lead to lost income.
+Loss of expected business income – Should a backhoe fail, it could prevent you from being able to complete your next professional landscaping project, which would lead to lost income.